Bunk Beds: The Buying Guide

 Types of Bunk Beds

-Most of us will immediately picture the standard style bunk bed, two twin beds, one above the other, made of wood.
+Most of us will immediately picture the standard style bunk bed for kids as two twin beds, one above the other, made of wood.
 But today, bunk beds come in a variety of styles and types, with different features such as under-bed storage, a built-in student desk or a trundle bed.
-Many bunk bed models can be separated and used as two freestanding beds.

 The twin over twin bunk bed, also known as a standard bunk bed, is two twin beds stacked one on top of the other.
 Most twin over twin bunk beds can be separated into individual, freestanding beds.
 Twin bunk beds can be made of wood or metal or a combination of wood and metal.
 They are great space-savers.
 Even if you’re decorating the room for one child, a twin bunk bed is an ideal way to be prepared for sleepovers or unexpected guests.